bogdanstoicasn/openbook-reader/README.md

 - PCB cut near ESP32-C6 antenna for better signal, with a keep-out zone to reduce interference.

+- The ESP32-C6 features multiple low-power modes (including deep sleep and light sleep) and efficient power domain management.

+- Via stitching under the ESP32-C6 is beneficial for improving thermal dissipation and electromagnetic interference (EMI) performance.

 - The PCB layout follows the reference design shown in Images/layout_reference.pdf.

 - All PCB traces are routed to avoid 90-degree angles to ensure signal integrity and reduce the risk of electromagnetic interference (EMI).